ngerakines/mochevent/README.markdown

  * --secret &lt;node cookie&gt;, defaults to "supersecret"
  * --timeout &lt;seconds&gt;, defaults to 10
  * --remote &lt;registered process name&gt;, defaults to "mochevent_handler"
+ * --daemon, runs the application in daemon mode

+## Daemon mode

+When running in daemon mode with the `--daemon` flag, it will run the application in the background and write to the /tmp/mochevent.log and /tmp/mochevent.lock files.

 # What's Next?